Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Related Work

 \section{Related Work}

-\textbf{Image denoising.} The goal of image denoising is to reduce noise from a noisy image \cite{kim2021noise2score,fu2021unfolding,luo2021functional,bodrito2021trainable}.
-The well-known BM3D \cite{dabov2007bm3d} uses the block-matching and the collaborative filtering in a 3D transform domain.
-Alternatively, NLB \cite{lebrun2013nlb} proposes a non-local Bayesian image denoising algorithm.
-However, the performance of these methods depend highly on the specific forms of prior and hand-tuned parameters in the optimization.
-They also lack flexibility as multiple models need to be trained for different levels of noise.
-To address this, recent methods exploit the benefits of deep neural networks.
-Results from continually improving neural networks have been demonstrating significant denoising performance enhancement.
-This includes convolution neural networks (CNNs) (\eg DnCNNs \cite{zhang2017dncnn}, RBDN \cite{santhanam2017rbdn} and FFDNet \cite{zhang2018ffdnet}) and Transformer \cite{liu2021swin} (\eg SwinIR \cite{liang2021swinir} and SCUNet \cite{zhang2022scunet}).
-In addition, many image denoising models \cite{plotz2017benchmarking,brooks2019unprocessing,chang2020learning,kousha2022modeling} train on real image pairs \cite{yue2020supervised,hasinoff2016burst} captured by one cameras.
+\textbf{Image denoising} aims to reduce noise from a noisy image \cite{kim2021noise2score,fu2021unfolding,luo2021functional,bodrito2021trainable}.
+Early methods~\cite{dabov2007bm3d, lebrun2013nlb} depend on specific priors and hand-tuned parameters in the optimization.
+To address this, recent methods exploit the benefits of DNNs \cite{zhang2017dncnn,santhanam2017rbdn,zhang2018ffdnet} and Transformer \cite{liu2021swin,liang2021swinir,zhang2022scunet}.
+In addition, many image denoising models \cite{plotz2017benchmarking,brooks2019unprocessing} train on real image pairs captured by one camera.
 However, these methods often have poor performance on other cameras.
-While image based denoising methods can in theory construct a baseline for real-world blind video denoising by treating each frame as a separate image, directly using them in our setup ignores the fruitful temporal connections between different frames in a video and leads to relatively poor performance.
+More recently, denoising methods aim to approach the real-world denoising problem by using more realistic noisy images in training.
+This is achieved by making use of datasets with real-noisy~(or approximately real noisy) images~\cite{anwar2019real, kim2020transfer}, by using camera pipelines to synthesize real noisy images~\cite{jaroensri2019generating, cao2021pseudo, zamir2020cycleisp, conde2022model}, or using generative methods to model the real noises~\cite{chen2018image, kim2019grdn, yue2020dual, chang2020learning, vo2021hi, jang2021c2n, maleky2022noise2noiseflow}.
+Some methods use self-supervised training on clean real images without explicitly modeling real noises~\cite{wu2020unpaired, zheng2021unsupervised, kim2021noise2score, xie2020noise2same, huang2021neighbor2neighbor, quan2020self2self}.
+While image based denoising methods can in theory be used for videos by treating each frame as a separate image, directly doing so ignores the fruitful temporal connections between different frames in a video.